dynamsoft-docs/capture-vision-docs/introduction/index.md

 ### Scalability with Pluggable Components

 DCV is not a static system.
-Different solution requirements may require different combinations of product modules.
+Different business solutions may require different combinations of product modules.
 With DCV's template-based approach, users only need to define the tasks and dependencies in the template file according to the specified rules based on their requirements.
 Once the template is received by DCV, it automatically parses the template, loads the required modules, and executes the corresponding logic.
 DCV's modular design allows users to focus on their specific needs without worrying about the internal details of module loading.
 This means that users can easily distribute their apps with only the necessary modules, resulting in reduced app size and improved performance.
 The following are some common requirements and product modules that need to be loaded:

 | Solution Requirements                                        | Required Products     |